 OTC pain relievers

 Dentists suggest acetaminophen for children.
 For adults, take your pick of over-the-counter medicines like ibuprofen and naproxen.
-If you choose aspirin, swallow it -- don’t put it right on the tooth or your gums.
-That folk remedy doesn’t work and might harm the inside of your mouth.
+If you choose aspirin, swallow it -- don’t put it right on the

 Cold compress